-- actual or anticipated fluctuations in ingredient prices; - actual or anticipated variations in our operating results; - our earnings releases and financial performance; - changes in financial estimates or buy/sell recommendations by securities analysts; - our ability to repay our debt; - our access to financial and capital markets to refinance our debt; - performance of our joint venture investments, including the DGD Joint Venture; - our dividend policy; - market conditions in the industry and the general state of the securities markets; - investor perceptions of us and the industry and markets in which we operate; - governmental legislation or regulation; - currency and exchange rate fluctuations that impact our earnings and balance sheet; and
+- actual or anticipated fluctuations in ingredient prices; - actual or anticipated variations in our operating results; - our earnings releases and financial performance; - changes in financial estimates or buy/sell recommendations by securities analysts; - our ability to repay our debt; - our access to financial and capital markets to refinance our debt; - performance of our joint venture investments, including the DGD Joint Venture; - our dividend policy; - market conditions in the industry and the general state of the securities markets; - investor perceptions of us and the industry and markets in which we operate; - governmental legislation or regulation;

-• general economic and market conditions, such as U.S. or global reactions to economic developments, including regional recessions, inflation, currency devaluations or political unrest.
+- governmental policies affecting biofuels and/or biofuel feedstocks; - currency and exchange rate fluctuations that impact our earnings and balance sheet; and - general economic and market conditions, such as U.S. or global reactions to economic developments, including regional recessions, inflation, currency devaluations or political unrest.